Better Information on Income Replacement Rates Needed to Help Workers Plan for Retirement

 Agency Affected: Department of Labor

-Comments: Department of Labor officials reported that they will allow users to adjust the income replacement rate as well as the Social Security replacement rate within a generally accepted range.
-Allowing workers to adjust the replacement rates used when calculating their retirement income needs would help workers better estimate what their individual planning needs may be.
+Comments: Department of Labor (DOL) officials told us that the agency is finalizing and testing instructions to add more information on common situations that would impact a worker's replacement rate.
+This work includes adding two new data points for the user to enter (with default settings if prefer not to) into DOL's online retirement planning calculator.
+DOL is also adding an explanation of the options in the instructions, as well as updating the underlying calculations to allow the expanded options within a generally acceptable range.
+Allowing workers to adjust the replacement rates used when calculating their retirement income needs would help workers better estimate their individual planning needs.
 We will consider closing this recommendation when this effort has been completed.

 Recommendation: To help workers make appropriate adjustments to the replacement rates used in calculating their specific retirement income needs, the Secretary of Labor should modify its retirement planning tools to allow for some user flexibility in adjusting the replacement rate used in calculating retirement income needs.